-Once the exclusive domain of a handful of well-funded companies, supercomputing is increasingly becoming accessible, scalable and affordable to companies of all sizes, budgets and needs.
-As of last week, the same technological marvel that first enabled a machine to triumph over humanity's greatest chess player can now be had from the same company that has become the dominant name in desktop computing.
+Once the exclusive domain of a handful of well-funded companies, supercomputing is increasingly becoming accessible, scalable and affordable for companies of all sizes, budgets and needs.
+Within the past few weeks, the technological marvel that first enabled a machine to triumph over humanity's greatest chess player can now be had from the company that has become the dominant name in desktop computing.

-At the recent International Supercomputing Conference in Dresden, Germany, Microsoft announced its rollout of high performance computing for an amazing out-of-the-box price of \$50,000 -- a fraction of its cost decades ago.
-Although it is a late-entry player in the market, Microsoft's vision is that an emerging market of smaller companies will soon see the need and benefits of supercomputing, or high-performance computing.
+At this summer's International Supercomputing Conference in Dresden, Germany, Microsoft announced its rollout of high-performance computing for an amazing out-of-the-box price of \$50,000 -- a fraction of its cost decades ago.
+While it is a late-entry player in the market, Microsoft's vision is that smaller companies will soon see the need and benefits of supercomputing.